-To study the phenomena of plasmolysis in epidermal peels taking Rhoeo Leaves as an example in hypotonic and hypertonic solutions in a salt solution.
+To study the phenomena of plasmolysis in epidermal peels of Rhoeo plant leaves in hypotonic and hypertonic solutions using salt solution.

 - What is Plasmolysis?

 It is a process of contraction or shrinkage of the protoplasm of a plant cell due to loss of water from the cell.
 It takes place in extreme conditions and hence occurs rarely.
 Plasmolysis can be carried out in a laboratory by submerging a living cell in a concentrated sugar or salt solution for water loss from the cell.

-- Why is Rheo epidermal cell used in this experiment?
+- Why are Rheo plant’s leaves are used in this experiment?

 - How does water permeate through the cell membrane?

 The cell membrane serves as a semipermeable membrane dividing the inner of all cells from that of its surroundings.
 This membrane permits movement of a few of the particles including, water molecules, ions across the membrane while blocking others.
-There is continuous movement of water molecules in and out of the cell across the cell membrane, serves as an important attribute for enabling cells to absorb water.
+There is the continuous movement of water molecules in and out of the cell across the cell membrane ad also it serves as an important attribute for enabling cells to absorb water.

 - Glass slides.